fish river canyon, Namíbia

 There we have to look for the foreman for the picturesque service pump.
 And wait for him to return to his station so we can refuel the modern and dreary rental car we used to transport ourselves in.

 We soon found Gondwana Canyon Lodge.
 We installed ourselves in a stone cottage elevated on one of the ocher rocks and surrounded by other hills, so characteristic of a good part of the country.
 Namíbia.
-At that very moment, the sun was falling over the horizon.

-We and a colony of hyraxes scattered among the abundant pebbles admire your short retreat with the admiration and respect that you will always deserve.
-After dinner, we contemplated the celestial vault overflowing with stars, brilliant to match from the terrace of the lodge, where we had installed ourselves to enjoy the unexpected and surprising WiFi.
+Having already had dinner, we contemplated the celestial vault overflowing with stars, brilliant to match, from the terrace of the lodge, where we had settled down to enjoy the unexpected and surprising WiFi.

 Hirax, Gondwana Lodge, Namibia